Mig-uel/nest-masterclass/README.md

 - **Avoid Data Duplication**: By using relationships, you can avoid duplicating data across multiple tables, which helps maintain data integrity and reduces storage requirements.
 - **Accurate Data**: Relational databases enforce data integrity through constraints and relationships, ensuring that the data remains accurate and consistent.
 - **Flexibility**: Relational databases allow you to model complex data structures and relationships, making it easier to represent real-world scenarios.

+## Environments

+### Intro to Environments

+Environments in software development refer to the different configurations and settings that an application can run in.
+They allow developers to define specific behaviors, features, and configurations based on the environment in which the application is deployed.

+In NestJS, environments are typically defined using environment variables, which can be set in a `.env` file or through the system's environment variables.
+These variables can be used to configure various aspects of the application, such as database connections, API keys, and feature flags.

+The whole point of environments is to allow you to have different set of environments for different stages of development, such as development, testing, staging, and production.
+Each environment can have its own configuration, allowing you to test and deploy your application in a controlled manner.